google/earthengine-community/tutorials/combine-feature-collections/index.md

 ## Create two `ee.FeatureCollection` objects

 Let's begin by generating two sets of random points within the boundary of Utah state in USA.
 First, define the boundary of Utah as a geometry.
-Then,

 ```
 var UtahGEOMETRY = ee.Geometry.Polygon([